nschorgh/Planetary-Code-Collection/README.txt

 *Vapor Diffusion Model*

 vapordiffusioni.f:
-	Diffusion of water vapor with phase transitions on irregular grid, explicit solver, (adsorption is turned off)
+	Diffusion of water vapor with phase transitions on irregular grid, explicit solver

 adsorption.f:
 	amount of adsorbed H2O and more